 Similarly tagged OmniNerd content:

-- Electric Jeep Wrangler, by VnutZ over 4 years ago
+- Electric Jeep Wrangler, by VnutZ about 5 years ago

-- Green Cars Are Too Quiet, by VnutZ almost 5 years ago
+- Green Cars Are Too Quiet, by VnutZ over 5 years ago

-- Improve MPG: The Factors Affecting Fuel Efficiency, by VnutZ almost 7 years ago
+- Improve MPG: The Factors Affecting Fuel Efficiency, by VnutZ over 7 years ago